plewis/plewis.github.io/phylogenetics/papers.md

 Ota, R., P. J. Waddell, M. Hasegawa, H. Shimodaira, and H. Kishino.
 2000.
 Appropriate likelihood ratio tests and marginal distributions for evolutionary tree models with constraints on parameters.
 Molecular Biology and Evolution 17:798-803.
 (LRT border case correction)

 Pagel, M. 1997.
 Inferring evolutionary processes from phylogenies.
 Zoologica Scripta 26:331–348. (introduced kappa scaling factor used in comparative analyses)

-Pagel, M. 1999.
-Inferring the historical patterns of biological evolution.
-Nature 401:877–884. (introduced the delta and lambda scaling factors used in comparative analyses)

 Pagel, M., and A. Meade.
 2004.
 A phylogenetic mixture model for detecting pattern-heterogeneity in gene sequence or character-state data.
 Systematic Biology 53:571-581. (mixture of Q-matrices model)